acad2/pride/docs/docs/index.md

-Python Metaprogramming Framework
+Metapython
 ========

-The python metaprogramming framework aspires to enable effortless, expeditious software development.
+Metapython aspires to enable effortless, expeditious software development.
 Paint a big picture quickly with good organization!

 Utilizing a pure python virtual machine and the framework api for it, an end